nikhil-kamboj420/React.js_HOOKS_/README.md

 Demonstrates how to manage an object in state, providing an example of using useState with complex data structures.

+### Context API

+A simple implementation of the Context API that allows for global state management across components.
+This mini project includes:
+- A `ThemeContext` provider that holds the current theme state (light/dark).
+- Components that consume the context to access and update the theme state.
+- A toggle button that allows users to switch between light and dark themes, demonstrating how to manage global state and re-render components based on context changes.

 ## useRef Hook

 The `useRef` hook is used to create mutable object references that persist for the full lifetime of the component.
 It allows direct access to DOM elements without causing re-renders.